A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 The eesel AI simulation mode for safely testing automations.

-You can review its work, see the potential automation rate, and spot any areas where your instructions or knowledge sources might need a quick adjustment.
-This lets you fine-tune everything with real data, so you can be completely confident before you go live.
+You can review its work and spot any areas where your instructions or knowledge sources might need a quick adjustment.
+This lets you fine-tune everything with real data before going live.

-When you're ready, you can roll it out slowly.
-Start by letting the AI handle just one or two simple ticket types, like "Password Resets," and have it send everything else to your human agents.
-As you see the results and get more comfortable, you can gradually let it handle more.
-This risk-free approach gives you a level of control that most built-in tools just don't have.
+When you're ready, you can roll it out gradually.
+Start by letting the AI handle just one or two simple ticket types and have it send everything else to your human agents.
+This controlled approach gives you the reliability you expect from a professional support environment.

 Tips and mistakes to avoid